 - Bring a small pot of water to a rolling boil.
 Throw in kale leaves, cook for 30 seconds until bright green, drain.

 - Add cooked kale to the bowl of a food processor equipped with a sharp blade.
-Add basil, cashews, halved garlic cloves, and lemon juice.
+Add basil, cashews, halved garlic cloves, optional nutritional yeast, and lemon juice.
 Blend until the mixture forms a coarse paste, 1-2 min.
 Scrape the sides as needed.
 Taste and adjust salt and lemon juice.

 - If using olive oil, pour it in slowly while the food processor is running.